Distinction between hyper-Kloosterman sums and multiplicative functions: Introduction

 \end{rmk}

-One sees immediately that all the results in Theorem \ref{thm:distinctness} and \ref{thm:square-free} are independent of $\eta$ and $f$.
+One sees immediately that all the results in Theorem \ref{thm:distinctness} and \ref{thm:square-free} are uniform in $\eta$ and $f$.
 The main reason is that our proofs are intrinsic for $\eta$ and $f$ since we only use non-vanishing of $\eta$ and multiplicativity of $f$.